A DoA1 fan reviews DoA2 and overcomes his initial reservations in a big way

 I also really like the way the labyrinth keys are set up now, each with 3 short paths to pursue rather than a single long one.
 One player can’t get untouchably ahead anymore, and at each attempt you need to choose whether to try to push your marker two steps down one path to get the bonus, or start down another path to help you earn the achievement.
 The towers are also now more intelligently placed which means more opportunity for strategic use.

-When you find an item, you get to chose whether you draw from a Common, Secret, or Elite (at 2 for 1) deck, each with its own flavor of items.
+When you find an item, you get to choose whether you draw from a Common, Secret, or Elite (at 2 for 1) deck, each with its own flavor of items.
 Thematically speaking, I don’t really get why you get to pick which deck you “find” items from.
 I mean, you’re finding these things, right?
 Are your characters just really good at wishing really hard for certain categories of things?
 However, as thematically wonky as this may be, it does work well as a game mechanism.
 Given the holographic simulation nature of the game, maybe your characters just find a treasure box and are allowed to select a category before they open it.
 Yeah, that’s the ticket.
 In any case, the 3 deck system is really good for gameplay by giving you a little more (but not too much) control over the types of equipment you draw.

 There are a couple new types of cards in the Secret deck that give you special missions and surprises.
 These are very cool.
 I don’t want to spoil them, so ‘nuff said.

 In DoA2, henchmen are not just regular characters used as henchmen, they are their own class of cards.
 I think this gives them more flavor and makes them easier to handle.
-In DoA1, it could get out of hand when you acquired a couple henchman because each was a full character.
+In DoA1, it could get out of hand when you acquired a couple henchmen because each was a full character.
 DoA2 henchmen don’t carry equipment or adventure.
 Because they are their own deck, it’s more special when you get one.
 I approve of this change!

 The Jump Pad